rhuss/rhuss.github.io/_posts/2015-06-30-maven-docker-watch.md

 <iframe src="https://player.vimeo.com/video/132183699" width="720" height="405" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

-[^1]:	of course, that's of course not entirely true.
+[^1]:	That's of course not entirely true.
 We love OSGi ... or we **hate** it with passion.
 But even the haters don't hate it for its hot deployment abilities.

 [1]:	https://github.com/rhuss/docker-maven-plugin
 [2]:	http://www.osgi.org/Main/HomePage